People who say this are just demonstrating their ignorance. Here’s why.

 The really wealthy also usually leave Australia and take up residency in a low-tax country, where they can access their wealth with no further top-up tax.
 How do they do this?
 Well, an Australian company can pay dividends to a non-resident shareholder with no further tax applied.
 So every dollar of income has 30% Australian tax on it, and nothing more.
 This represents a 17% saving on every dollar.
 So if you are making $10 million in profits, the tax saving by having a company versus having a trust is around $1.7m each year.
 And the tax saving keeps increasing the more money you make.

 So what if we tax trusts like companies?
 The Howard Liberal Government looked at this concept very closely in the early 2000s.
 They even had draft legislation.
-But what they worked out is that it would cost taxpayers hundreds and hundreds of millions in additional compliance costs, and not really raise any additional tax.
+But what they worked out is that it would cost taxpayers hundreds of millions in additional compliance costs, and not really raise any extra tax.
 Actually, it may have even reduced tax collections (as the above illustrates).
-This is because Australia operates a ‘dividend imputation’ regime that works very much like how current trust taxation works.
-The only difference is that companies pre-pay 30% (27.5%) tax before distributions to shareholders, whereas trusts pay no tax if they distribute all of their income to individuals and companies each year.
+This is because Australia operates a ‘dividend imputation’ regime that works very much like how the current trust taxation works.
+The only difference is that companies pre-pay 30% (26%) tax before distributions to shareholders, whereas trusts pay no tax if they distribute all of their income to individuals and companies each year.

 At its heart, trusts are what we refer to as a ‘conduit’ entity.
 Income passes through trusts to other taxpayers.
 To tax the conduit only changes who pays the tax, not how much is ultimately paid.
 In fact, taxing trusts like companies would actually assist the really wealthy people, as they would no longer need to distribute income to companies in order to access the benefits of the flat company tax rate.